 What We Do

-PEN/Faulkner is a nonprofit literary organization that believes in deepening readers’ connection to writing through public events, in-school education, and public promotion of exceptional literary achievement.
+PEN/Faulkner is a nonprofit literary organization that promotes a lifelong love of reading and a connection to writing through public events, in-school education, and public promotion of exceptional literary achievement.
+We annually administer the PEN/Malamud Award for Excellence in the Short Story and the PEN/Faulkner Award for Fiction, one of the highest honors available to American fiction writers.

 Click below for more information about our programs:

-Held in conjunction with the Folger Shakespeare Library in Washington DC, this series brings leading authors together for public readings and discussions of their work.
+This series brings leading authors together for public readings and discussions of their work in venues around Washington, D.C.

 Each year we work with educators to bring local and international authors into DC public and public charter high schools for engaging talks about their work.